Artificial Intelligence: Cloud and Edge Implementations

 For a short time Paul was a member of a high-wire flying trapeze circus troupe, is a keen roboticist and an international marathon runner.

-Dan currently works for Altran, an engineering and R&D consultancy, as a Senior Consultant/Engineer in its Digital Division.
-He was previously at Rolls-Royce, working to apply machine learning to improve manufacturing processes for high value parts.
+He previously worked as Senior Consultant for Altran Digital, an engineering and R&D consultancy, and as a Data Scientist at Rolls-Royce, working to apply machine learning to improve manufacturing processes for high value parts.

-As well as qualifications in programming and machine learning, Dan is a Chartered Management Accountant and Governor at City of Bristol College, the largest further education institution in the South West of England.
+As well as qualifications in machine learning, Dan is a Chartered Management Accountant and Governor at City of Bristol College, the largest further education institution in the South West of England.

 Digital Technology Lead, Thales UK